 “I am where I belong,” she said calmly, without quite understanding why.

 “So you belong to me?” the beast inquired.

-The palpable rage increased by an order of magnitude, yet the beast displayed none of it in his action, he merely eyed her for a time.
-Finally he asked, “How have you discerned this?”
+The palpable rage increased by an order of magnitude, yet the beast betrayed none of it in his action, he merely eyed her for a time.
+Finally he asked again, “How have you discerned this?”

 She made no attempt to answer.
 She wasn’t sure what “this” was, and even so dared not jeopardize whatever it was by offering him any explanation.

 The beast smiled the most beautifully corrupted “I see right through you” smile and said, “I see.”
-With that he turned and strode off, taking the formless void where the encounter occurred with him, leaving her on the stage of The HERO Channel about to make her first broadcast with Mike, her co-host, who was asking if she was ok.
+With that he turned and strode off, taking the formless void where the encounter occurred with him, leaving her on the stage of The HERO Channel ready to make her first broadcast with Mike, her co-host, who was asking if she was OK.